 On some Japanese applications, it's not unusual to find several different alternators used on the same vehicle.
 So it may be necessary to refer to the vehicle VIN code and/or the part number on the OEM alternator to identify the unit in order to get the correct replacement.

 Also, test and recharge the battery before the alternator is installed.
 The alternator is designed to maintain battery charge, not to recharge a dead battery.
 Forcing it to revive a dead battery may overload it and cause it to fail.

 Additional items that may also need to be replaced to ensure proper operation of the charging system include the battery cables and drive belt.
 V-belts should be replaced every four or five years for preventive maintenance.

-If the charging system is functioning normally, but the battery fails to hold a charge, it may mean the battery has reached the end of its service life and needs to be replaced.
+If the charging system is functioning normally, but the battery fails to hold a charge, it may mean your battery has reached the end of its service life and needs to be replaced.
 Load testing a battery or using an electronic tester to test the battery's amp capacity should reveal the health of the battery.
 If the battery tests okay, the battery may be running down because of a parasitic electrical load.
 A trunk light that remains on, a relay that remains energized, etc, can all create a steady drain on the battery that will run it down.

-If you need a battery, the replacement must have an amp capacity that equals or exceeds the OEM cold cranking amp (CCA) requirements.
+If you need a new battery, the replacement battery must have an amp capacity that equals or exceeds the OEM cold cranking amp (CCA) requirements.
 The group size (height, width and length) must also fit the battery tray in the vehicle, and the posts must have the same configuration.